0xStubs

 A while ago I wrote about how to use the HackRF One as a spectrum analyzer, and mentioned that apart from using its sweep functionality, it could also be used as a real-time 20 MHz spectrum analyzer using any SDR software.
 I now had to learn about its limitations and possible pitfalls when using it this way.

-I wanted to look at the spectrum put out by an RF transmitter when transmitting a simple sine wave, i.e., an unmodulated carrier.
+I wanted to look at the spectrum put out by an RF transmitter when transmitting an unmodulated carrier, i.e., a simple sine wave.
 In particular, I wanted to know about any nearby spurs, so looking at it with a high-bandwidth SDR seemed to be a good idea.
 So I connected the transmitter to the HackRF One, using appropriate attenuation.
 Looking at the spectrum put out by the transmitter gave me a bit of a shock:

 RF Spectrum as shown by the HackRF One, using SDRangel